Temporary I-551 Green Card stamp

 The ADIT Stamp is provided to a LPR as temporary evidence of his or her resident status.
 It may be affixed to a passport or to Form I-94.
 It is also known as I-551 stamp because it is a “Green Card” stamp.

 The ADIT stamp can also be obtained by a conditional permanent resident that has a pending application for removal of conditions for more than the standard I-751 processing time.
+However, beginning in 2023, USCIS started extending conditional permanent residents’ Green Cards for a period of 48 month, in an attempt to limit the number of InfoPass appointment requests to get an ADIT stamp.

 Finally, Federal law provides that a LPR that is subject to removal proceedings has the right to an ADIT stamp until an immigration judge issues a deportation order.

 The ADIT stamp is generally granted for 1 year.
 However, in case of a LPR that is in removal proceedings, the ADIT stamp will most likely be granted through the date of the following immigration court hearing.
+A lawful permanent resident has the right to be granted evidence of his or her status until that status is terminated by an immigration judge (or by USCIS, but only in cases or automatic termination of conditional permanent resident status).

 On July 1, 2014, U. S. Citizenship and Immigration Services (USCIS) began using a new secure blue ink for many of its I-551 stamps.
 The older secure red ink will be retired and no longer used by USCIS on the effective date.